fragmenta/model/README.md

-# model
+# Package model
-An option base model class and utilities
+An optional base model class and utilities